How we do this

 - Research focused Student Selected Components (SSCs)

-- Research Clinics to discuss ideas/questions and study design/methods (please contact Prof Anjum Memon).
+- Research Clinics to discuss ideas/questions and study design/methods (contact Prof Anjum Memon)

-- Networking and taster events (please contact Shreya Badhrinarayanan and Michelle Riska).
+- Networking and taster events (contact Leher Gumber)

 - Participation in National Students Association of Medical Research (NSAMR) and INSPIRE conferences

-The INSPIRE initiative website contains further information about the programme, which involves all UK medical, dental and veterinary schools.
+The Academy of Medical Sciences website contains further information about the programme, which involves all UK medical, dental and veterinary schools.